--tobacco and alcohol products -gum -knives -lighters -matches -squirt guns -squirt bottles -caps -fireworks -bullets -skateboards -roller skates -roller blades -radios -walkie talkies -video games
+-tobacco and alcohol products -knives -lighters -matches -squirt guns -fireworks -bullets -skateboards -roller skates -roller blades -walkie talkies -video games

 This list is not all-inclusive.
 Responsibility for determining the appropriateness of any item is left with the building principal or the classroom teacher.
 Students may keep cell phones in their locker, but they must be turned off during the school day.